This is my knitting story.

 Learning to Knit

-My grandmother knows how to cook, sew, crochet, and macramé.
+My late grandmother taught me how to craft.
+She knows how to cook, sew, crochet, and macramé.
 She does not know how to knit.

-I have to pick up knitting on my own through reading knitting books (no Internet nor Youtube then).
+I picked up knitting on my own through reading knitting books (no Internet nor Youtube then).
 My sources are mostly public libraries and bookstores.

 Living in Singapore, a crossroad between the East and the West, meant that I have access to both Asian and Western knitting books.
 I was exposed early on to the Japanese tradition and they tend to use a lot of charts and symbols.
 The Chinese knitting books take after the Japanese but with much less information and bad illustrations.
 Western knitting books have more written instructions and pictures.